Iran’s Nuclear

 Iran’s nuclear program is almost as old as Pakistan’s nuclear program.
 It began

-Tehran with the acquisition and installation of an American atomic research reactor.
+in 1960’s in Tehran with the acquisition and installation of an American atomic research reactor.
 This was the peak time of the Kingship of Muhammad Reza Shah Pahlavi.
 At that time, there was no sign or indication of the Islamic revolution led byAyatollah Khomeini.
 In 1975 the Shah of Iran had made firm contractual arrangements for the purchase of 8 to 10,000 MW atomic reactors.
 At the time of

 revolution these agreements were at various stages of implementation.
 The

-U.S., Russia, Germany and Japan.
+suppliers of these reactors were the U.S., Russia, Germany and Japan.
 It has been quoted that Ayatollah Khomeini considered the nuclear weapons contradictory to Islamic ideology and was opposed to its acquisition or implementation in the immediate post-revolution period.
 The nuclear deals were put in cold storage by the revolutionary government and the supplier countries found it convenient as well and thus did not object to the postponement or cancellation of the contracts.

 The revolutionaries soon realized that the state power tools that